go-analyze/charts/README.md

 #### `wcharczuk/go-chart` Changes

 If you are a former user of `wcharczuk/go-chart`, you should be able to use this project with reasonable changes.
 The `wcharczuk/go-chart` project was forked under our `chartdraw` package.
-Since that inclusion we have made the following API changes:
-* `Font` configuration has been moved out of `Style`, and instead requires the `FontStyle` struct to be initialized to define Font specifics. (see PR [#15](https://github.com/go-analyze/charts/pull/15))
+Any code changes necessary are documented on our [wcharczuk/go‐chart Migration Guide](https://github.com/go-analyze/charts/wiki/wcharczuk-go%E2%80%90chart-Migration-Guide).

 ## Functionality